wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/identity-application-types/includes/2-single-page-applications.md

       });
     ```

 - `acquireTokenPopup()`: if the `acquireTokenSilent()` fails and/or an interactive sign-in is required, you can use this method.
-It will combine the request to sign-in and obtain an access token in one step:
+It will combine the request to sign in and obtain an access token in one step:

     ```javascript
     var accessTokenRequest = { scopes: ["user.read", "mail.read"] };